neunenak/typst-leipzig-glossing/abbreviations-used-example.typ

 The #p2 pronoun in Spanish is "tu"

-The #ABL case exists in Latin.
+The #abl case exists in Latin.

-I use #ACC for breakfast
+I use #acc for breakfast

+#all case best casea

+#voc best case